Mangopay/api-docs/page/28_testing-payments.md

 **For payments with 3D Secure you can use these cards:**
 3D Secure starts from 50€.
 Therefore in the Sandbox environment, all payments over 50€ must be processed with one of the following cards - **please use the correct password shown below to avoid blocking the card**:
-* 3569990000000132
+* 4970105715165150
-* 3569990000000157
+* 4970105444347681

-[alert type="danger"]You can only use these cards with the password ″secret3″ (is different from the BCMC and Diners one!).
+[alert type="danger"]You can only use these cards with the password ″FRATEST1″ for the first one and "FRATEST2" for the second one (is different from the BCMC and Diners one!).
 If you put a wrong password the card will be blocked[/alert]

 **In order to test the liability shift, you can use these cards:**
 * 4970100000000154